 The Reading Intervention Center provides assessment and intervention services for K-6 children who may be experiencing difficulties in reading and literacy development.
 The Center is a service of the graduate program in School Psychology at Central Washington University.
 Services are provided by graduate students under the supervision of school psychology faculty.
 All services are provided free of charge as a service to the community.

 With the disruptions in learning as a result of the pandemic, many children may be experiencing difficulties in reading.
 Initial research on the impact of the pandemic has found that many students may have missed important learning experiences that may have impacted the development of foundational academic skills.
 A primary goal of the Reading Intervention Center is to provide families with assessment and tutoring support to help them address their child’s needs during the crucial elementary years.
 In addition, the Center seeks to serve children with various learning challenges who may have missed out on crucial learning experiences and or interventions during the pandemic.

 A variety of diagnostic assessment services are available through the center.
 Brief assessments of current skill development in various areas of reading are typically given when a student begins with the Center.
 These brief assessments provide initial information about skill development in various areas of reading including phonological awareness, phonics, fluency, vocabulary, and comprehension skills.
 In addition, screenings for other academic skills are also available (writing, mathematics).
-If learning disabilities such as Dyslexia are suspected, full psycho educational evaluations are also available to possibly rule out or identify learning disabilities as a factor in reading difficulties.
 Children who have been previously identified as having a learning disability or other disability as well as students without special needs are welcome to access services through the center.